mnemnion/codex/README.md

   The codex format is how bridge expects to find a useful ingenium to be organized.

-Tis simple to explain and easy to do.
+The structure is deliberately simple.
 Let us say we are writing an ingenium called Genesis.
-We shall need a structure like so:
+We might have a structure like so:

 ```
 - /genesis